MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 # What is Q#?

-Q# is a high-level, open-source programming language for developing and running quantum algorithms.
-As part of the Quantum Development Kit (QDK), Q# is designed to be hardware agnostic, scale to all quantum applications, and optimize execution.
-For more information about the QDK, see [Set up the QDK](xref:microsoft.quantum.install-qdk.overview).
+Q# is a high-level, [open-source](https://github.com/microsoft/qsharp) programming language for developing and running quantum algorithms.
+The Q# programming language is included in the Quantum Development Kit (QDK).
+For more information, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

 When writing algorithms, a quantum programming language should meet the following language, compiler, and runtime requirements: